facebookarchive/oss-performance/README.md

 - siege
 - unzip
 - A mysql server on 127.0.0.1:3306
+- hhvm

 I've been using the current versions available from yum on Centos 6.3.
+HHVM is required as this is written in Hack.

 The Targets
 ===========